-The initial reveal not only didn’t have a release date but was itself a parody of teaser trailers that have little to no information in them.
-So, knowing that, all we can do for now is speculate on when we think The Outer Worlds 2 will actually be ready.
-The Outer Worlds came out near the end of 2019, but the last chunk of DLC for the game didn’t hit until the end of last year.
-The best-case scenario would be that a smaller team handled the DLC while another small team got to work on pre-production on the full-fledged sequel, but it is also possible that there was a gap of time before it was actually greenlit.
+The initial reveal not only didn’t have a release date, but was itself a parody of teaser trailers that have little to no information in them.
+All we can do for now is speculate on when we think The Outer Worlds 2 will actually be ready.
+The Outer Worlds came out near the end of 2019, but the last chunk of DLC for the game didn’t hit until the end of 2021.
+The best-case scenario would be that a smaller team handled the DLC while another small team got to work on preproduction on the full-fledged sequel, but it is also possible that there was a gap of time before it was actually greenlit.

 Even in the best-case scenario, based on there being nothing at all to see about the game, and how much detail and work Obsidian likes to put into their games, we think it will be at least 2023 before The Outer Worlds 2 is done.
 Since it wasn’t present during Xbox’s 2022 Gamescom showcase, which promised all titles shown would launch within the next 12 months, it is looking more and more likely that this game won’t come until 2024.

 Unlike the somewhat uncertain messaging that was circulating after the Microsoft buyout of Bethesda, we know right from the jump that The Outer Worlds 2 will be an Xbox console exclusive and will come to Game Pass the same day it launches.
 It wasn’t explicitly stated, but based on the trend Xbox has been following with their exclusives, it will also still come to PC.
 For fans of the first game who played on PlayStation or Switch, well, you’ve got a few years to either invest in an Xbox or PC it seems.